3.6: Detailed Figure Descriptions

 This map displays tectonic features along the western edge of North America, from southern Canada through the United States and into northern Mexico.
 The focus is on transform and divergent plate boundaries and the relative motion between the Pacific Plate and the North American Plate.

-- Arrows indicate transform motion along the San Andreas Fault, where the Pacific Plate slides past the North American Plate.
+- Transform motion occurs along the San Andreas Fault, where the Pacific Plate slides past the North American Plate.

-Several east-west trending fracture zones and north-south trending ridges are labeled and visible offshore, including:
+Several east-west trending fracture zones and north-south trending ridges are visible offshore, including (from north to south):

 - Explorer Ridge